“I fell from the clouds into my grandmother’s hands…”

 In Performance

-Accomplished Hmong actress and traditional Flower Singer, Gaosong Heu, brings this powerful, personal story to life, with her musical talent and knowledge of Hmong culture.
-The performance tells a universal story of immigration, through the specific lens of this ancient culture inextricably bound to the history of the war in Vietnam.
+Brought to life by Hmong actor Gaosong Heu,* this powerful, personal story is shared with intentional consideration and knowledge of the Hmong culture.
+This adaptation tells a universal story of immigration, through the specific lens of this ancient culture inextricably bound to the history of the war in Vietnam.